Business valuation

 Certified Valuation Reports

-All reports are prepared and signed by a NACVA Certified Valuation Analyst (CVA).
+NACVA Certified Valuation Analyst (CVA) prepares and signs all reports.
 We offer two types of certified valuation reports: Certified Summary and Certified Detailed Reports.

 3. Certified Summary Valuation

-The Certified Summary Valuation is invaluable for supporting business acquisitions, divestitures, estate planning, partner disputes, marital dissolutions, and bank loan applications – when the valuation must be credible and stand up to scrutiny.
+The Certified Summary Valuation is invaluable for supporting business acquisitions, divestitures, estate planning, partner disputes, marital dissolutions, and bank loan applications when the valuation must be credible and withstand scrutiny.

-These types of valuations or reports are best when you expect a lot of scrutiny over the value or when there is a high level of interest in detailed support and explanation of the valuation.
+These valuations or reports are best when the value is expected to be scrutinized closely or when there is a high level of interest in detailed support and explanation of the valuation.

 All reports are prepared by our valuation team and signed by a NACVA Certified Valuation Analyst (CVA).
 We offer two types of certified reports: Certified Summary and Certified Detailed Reports.